What type of addiction is gambling?

 If you or someone you care about can answered “yes” or even “maybe” it’s time to critically evaluate whether or not you need professional intervention.

 In 2015 the Gambling Commission found that more than 2 million people in the UK are addicted to gambling or at risk of developing a problem.
 Gambling, especially online gambling, is one of the fastest-growing addictions in the world today.

 As gambling addiction progresses, a person’s life becomes focused on the next gambling “fix” and this can lead to desperation, depression and feelings of shame and fear.
 Unfortunately, many gamblers do not seek help until the problem is severe and they are facing financial ruin.

 Very often another addiction such as alcohol dependence may co-exist along with gambling and it is essential that these other addictions are also treated.

-“I went to a Gamblers Anonymous meeting and it was really astonishing how many people there had been involved in suicide attempts and had ruined their lives through gambling in a relatively short period of time.”
+“The average person would be astonished how many people at Gambler’s Anonymous meetings have been involved in suicide attempts and had ruined their lives through gambling in a relatively short period of time.”
 Chris Burn, Gambling Therapist, Castle Craig.